OpenHD/OpenHD/.docs/fleetcontrol-video.md

 | Shared raw frames | 854×480 | 15.14 | 1020 kbit/s |
 | Encoded fallback | 854×480 | 15.20 | 1024 kbit/s |

+The Pi was subsequently connected to production FleetControl with a native Ground profile.
+A continuous synthetic source using `GstVideoOutput` uploaded over WireGuard/UDP and played in the browser's Video Matrix.
+The HLS playlist reported 854x480, 15 fps and approximately 1.00 Mbit/s.
+Disabling x264 sliced threading fixed green/corrupt browser frames that were absent in local libav decoding; the subsequent browser sample decoded 361 frames without drops.

-This validates the output implementation on hardware, not a complete Air camera and production VPN deployment.
+This validates the independent output and production video path.
+The running OpenHD binary was not replaced or switched from Ground to Air, so integrated Air camera startup and paired Air/Ground operation still require a firmware test.
 The full OpenHD application is built by CI.
-The test Pi has the setup service installed; its running OpenHD binary was not replaced or switched from Ground to Air.